 The Aurora 'Base' Control (ABC) System is a complete residential and commercial comfort system that brings all aspects of the HVAC system into one cohesive module network.
 The ABC features microprocessor control and HP, LP, condensate and freeze detection, over/under voltage faults, along with communicating thermostat capability for complete fault detection text at the thermostat.

-Aurora uses the Modbus communication protocol to communicate between modules.
-Each module contains the logic to control all features that are connected to the module.
-The Aurora 'Base' Control (ABC) has two Modbus channels.
-The first channel is configured as a master for connecting to devices such as a communicating thermostat, expansion board, or other slave devices.
+master for connecting to devices such as a communicating thermostat, expansion board, or other slave devices.
 The second channel is configured as a slave for connecting the Aurora Interface Diagnostics Tool (AID Tool).